FallenAngel-coder/Text-Frequency-Analyzer/README.md

 ## Usage:
    gcc -o frequency_analyzer frequency_analyzer.c -lm

-   ./frequency_analyzer
+   ./frequency_analyzer inputFile.txt banlist.txt result.txt result1.txt

-   Input files: D:/file.txt; D:/banlist.txt

-   Output files: D:/result.txt - % of every word usage; D:/result1.txt - word with over 10% usage
+   Where result - usage of all words and unique words in %, result1 - words with more than 10% usage
 ## Methods

 - GetText: Reads the contents of a file specified by the path into a dynamically allocated string and returns it.